grnet/snf-image-creator/docs/usage.rst

 .. code-block:: console

-   $ snf-image-creator --print-sysprep debian_desktop.img
+   $ snf-image-creator --print-sysprep ubuntu.raw

-   snf-image-creator 0.1
+   snf-image-creator 0.3
    =====================
-   Examining source media `debian_desktop.img'... looks like an image file Snapshotting media source... done
+   Examining source media `ubuntu_hd.raw' ... looks like an image file Snapshotting media source ... done
    Enabling recovery proc
-   Launching helper VM... done
+   Launching helper VM (may take a while) ... done Inspecting Operating System ... ubuntu
-   Inspecting Operating System... found a(n) debian system Mounting the media read-only... done
+   Mounting the media read-only ... done
+   Collecting image metadata ... done
+   Umounting the media ... done

    Enabled system preparation operations:
        cleanup-cache:
            Remove all regular files under /var/cache

        cleanup-log:
            Empty all files under /var/log

        cleanup-passwords:
            Remove all passwords and lock all user accounts

        cleanup-tmp:
            Remove all files under /tmp and /var/tmp

        cleanup-userdata:
            Delete sensitive userdata

        fix-acpid:
            Replace acpid powerdown action scripts to immediately shutdown the system without checking if a GUI is running.

        remove-persistent-net-rules:
            Remove udev rules that will keep network interface names persistent after hardware changes and reboots.
 Those rules will be created again the next time the image runs.

        remove-swap-entry:
            Remove swap entry from /etc/fstab.
 If swap is the last partition then the partition will be removed when shrinking is performed.
 If the swap partition is not the last partition in the disk or if you are not going to shrink the image you should probably disable this.

        use-persistent-block-device-names:
            Scan fstab & grub configuration files and replace all non-persistent device references with UUIDs.

    Disabled system preparation operations:
        cleanup-mail:
            Remove all files under /var/mail and /var/spool/mail

        remove-user-accounts:
            Remove all user accounts with id greater than 1000

-   cleaning up...
+   cleaning up ...

 If you want the image to have all normal user accounts and all mail files removed, you should use *--enable-sysprep* option like this: